 Two weeks before her mother died, they sat down together and designed the artwork that would initially be used for the first four EPs and later, placed together to form the entire cover of the debut album Enchanted.

 As an independent artist, running your own label, maintaining control of the creative process and owning your own publishing could be a daunting prospect, but not for Emma: “Even though I’m a DIY artist, I have an incredible team of people around me really helping me.
 I would not be able to do it on my own but I never really think about it as scary – I guess I think; ‘it is what it is’ and I’m really lucky to be doing it”.

 Somehow, even with such a busy schedule, Emma still finds time to support charities close to her heart.
 From playing a 12-hour buskathon for Children in Need, a Tiger march around London and performing for the David Shepherd Wildlife Foundation, to collaborating with the Woodland Trust and Eden Project to get hundreds of trees planted in local communities: “As a long-time passionate supporter of the environment, one of my greatest ambitions is to help inspire and engage fans to care for nature”.

-Emma’s new album, To My Roots, is collection of songs inspired by the eclectic mix of music she grew up listening to.
-Everything from James Taylor through Eric Clapton and Paul Simon to The Dixie Chicks, The Corrs, Carrie Underwood and Brad Paisley.
-“I love country music and was lucky enough to spend a month in Nashville recently writing, collaborating and immersing myself in the culture”.
+Emma’s third album, To My Roots, was collection of songs inspired by the eclectic mix of music she grew up listening to.
+Everything from James Taylor through Eric Clapton and Paul Simon to The Dixie Chicks and The Corrs.
+“I love country music and was lucky enough to spend a month in Nashville writing, collaborating and immersing myself in the culture”.

 You can find a full discography of Emma’s releases in the music section of the website.